Transparent Networks for Multivariate Time Series: Generalized Additive Time Series Model

-\figureautorefname~\ref{fig:gatsm} shows the overall architecture of GATSM.
-Our model has two modules: 1) feature networks, called time-sharing neural basis model, for learning feature representations, and 2) masked multi-head attention for learning temporal patterns.
+Figure~\ref{fig:gatsm} shows the overall architecture of GATSM.
+Our model has two modules: 1) feature networks, called time-sharing neural basis model (NBM), for learning feature representations, and 2) masked multi-head attention (MHA) for learning temporal patterns.